Siikakala/blog/_posts/2023-07-02-first-blog-post.md

 tags: [Daily life, Blog update]
 cw: [Tech babble, mental health]
 language: en
+locale: en-US
+description: New category, yay!
+Some babbling about life currently and tech babble about this blog :3
 ---

 New category,  yay!

 So, I configured automatic update of this blog when I write new post - it is run on Github pages, deployed by Github actions and the different categories are